facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 setTimeout(() => {}, 100);
 ```

-In the New Architecture, we can directly bind native methods from C++:
+In the New Architecture, we can directly bind methods from C++:

 ```cpp
 // ✅ Initialize directly in C++